Monk’s Salad (Saltat al Rahib)

 Monk’s salad or in Arabic, Saltat al Rahib (سلطه الراهب), is a salad of charred smoky aubergines (eggplants), with a few fresh ingredients like tomatoes, capsicums (peppers) and herbs, all tossed in a tangy, garlicky dressing.

 It makes a wonderful addition to the mezze table or part of a tapa spread.
 And is perfect for when you’re having a barbecue party.
+In terms of consistency, it reminds me of the Turkish Ezme, click for recipe.

 This salad is said to be Lebanese in origin, attributed to monks who lived a simple life in the Lebanese mountains, presumably with a homegrown garden.
 Imagine the monks cooking the aubergines over an open fire before combining them with whatever else they had at hand to make up a satisfying lunch with some bread baked in an underground oven!